acavella/cavella-blog/blog/2024-05-21-where-are-we-now.md

 tags: [cancer]
 ---

 So it has been about 4 months since I received my cancer diagnosis in January.
 Since then I've completed a round of chemotherapy which lasted about 9 weeks.
-It has been about 3, maybe 4 weeks since I completed this round of chemo and have since gone in for another PET/CT scan.
+It has been about 3, maybe 4 weeks since I completed this round of chemo and have since gone in for another PET/CT scan.<!-- truncate -->

 After speaking with my oncologists, the results of my PET scan look good.
 All of my tumors have been reduced in size.
 This wasn't much of a surprise, because the tumors in my neck I can feel are drastically smaller.
 Additionally, nothing new was noted on the scan.